We are currently under siege by the riot police and we are trying to decide our response.

 “Everybody up!
 We are being taken over.
 The police are coming, go down to the gate”

-We awoke to torrential rain and the news that the ‘stragglers walkout’ planned for 3 a.m were for the most part not allowed out although some pushed through police lines.
+We awoke to torrential rain and the news that the ‘stragglers walkout’ planned for 3 a.m were not, for the most part, allowed out although some pushed through police lines.
 Unfortunately some hot-heads started to smash up the local industrial estate in reaction, smashing Band Q, Burger king, and the Royal Bank of Scotland.

 The call came through at about 5 a.m. that the M9 had been taken by us.
 Big cheer.
 This was the least likely blockade to succeed.
 By 7 a.m. the A9 was blocked and many B roads.
 I was standing next to the medics as they received news: Lancaster have taken the b2499, Nottingham have taken this other road and on and on.
 It was like the War of the Roses!

 The camp was formed into barrios representing different regions of Britain.
-The international samba contingent were in the Manchester camp.
+The international samba contingent were in the Manchester barrio.

 We were then escorted to Gleneagles, encountering a lock-on road block held by two solitary activists, they were locked onto and underneath a car parked across the road.
 We supported them with music then moved ahead.
 Finally we ended up about 3/4 mile away from the Gleneagles hotel surrounded by riot police.
 We then descended from the bus and had a street party on the bridge overlooking the A9.